Your browser is no longer supported. Please upgrade your browser to improve your experience.

 Mel said: "I am a Social Sustainability Specialist working with Balfour Beatty in the South West.
 This means I get to devise inspiring legacy projects for the community, business and the environment.

-"As a Cornish lass, I have worked in training, business and local government for over 30 years and have a wealth of strategic experience.
-I am inspired and excited by the work of the voluntary sector and sit as a Trustee on several boards – including the Aspire Multi Academy Trust and the Fowey Festival of Art and Literature.
-I am also a Cornish Ambassador promoting Cornwall to the rest of the UK and beyond.
-My passions are people, creativity and the environment & I believe in responsiveness, trust and open communication."
+“As a Cornish lass, I have worked in training, business and local government for over 30 years and have a wealth of strategic experience.
+I am inspired and excited by the work of the voluntary sector and has been a trustee of multiple charitable and educational organisations.

 Sam Hudspith